kanej/openwit/docs/use_cases.md

 3. Confirm the Metamask transaction

 4. The `Start Transfer` button should now be grayed out.
-If you go back to the blog page, you should see a message indicating it is locked and the new entry input box should be disables:
+If you go back to the blog page, you should see a message indicating it is locked and the new entry input box should be disabled.

 The unlock process follows the same steps.